sigmaSd/Rhook/README.md

 - The original function with the following name `original_$libcfn` this is useful in particular to avoid recursion
 - Some varaibles to make coding easier: `transmute` `ManuallyDrop` `CString` and a static mut `COUNTER`

+You can find the input/output of a function by looking it up here https://docs.rs/libc

 ### Example